johannchopin/restapify/docs/README.md

 ### No content response

-For some endpoints, you don't need to repond anything (for example a request that should response with a **204	No Content**).
+For some endpoints, you don't need to respond anything (for example a request that should response with a **204	No Content**).
 Since an empty file is not a valid JSON file, you need to use the syntax `[null]` to specify that the response should not return any data:

 Example with the file `[userid].PUT.204.json`:
 ```json